 1990: Media-Free Transport Systems (Elution Swabs)

-In 1990, Puritan was instrumental in developing a foam swab for media-free transport systems for Becton Dickinson which today is known as Culturette EZ foam transport system.
+In 1990, Puritan was instrumental in developing a foam swab for media-free transport systems for Becton Dickinson, which today is known as Culturette EZ foam transport system.

 2000s: Flocked Swabs

 This specimen collection device, trademarked HydraFlock, is widely used in the clinical diagnostic field for improved sample collection, complete sample release and patient comfort.
-The unique micro-geometry of each HydraFlock fiber increases the surface area on the swab tip.
+The unique micro-geometry of each HydraFlock fiber increases the surface area of the swab tip.